17 Phrases That Secretly Damage Relationships Over Time

 Photo Credit: Shutterstock.

-This single word may seem small, but it carries a world of dismissiveness.
-Saying “Whatever” signals that you don’t care, which can be hurtful and frustrating.
-It can make your partner feel unheard and unimportant.
-Instead, try “I don’t fully agree, but I respect your opinion.”
+This short word may seem small, but it carries a world of dismissal.
+Saying “Whatever” signals that you don’t care or have no interest, and it can be hurtful and frustrating.
+It can make your partner feel unimportant or unheard.
+Instead, use, “I don’t fully agree, but I can respect your opinion.”

 “Calm Down”